 Step 5: Analyze the Evidence

-This is where your critical thinking matters most.
+This is where your critical thinking exercises become especially valuable.

 Don’t simply repeat facts.